 Our deranged psychopath himself is a hulking heathen wearing a mask which looks like little Timmy’s home economics project gone south.
 A mass of bandages do not an iconic killer maketh but it certainly helps when the unhinged reprobate in question revels so much in fashioning new ventilation in obnoxious turds who pretty much had it coming.
 His presence is accompanied by incessant children’s verse and some rather erratic editing, not to mention a soundtrack which sounds like it was included as some sort of dare.
 I shit you never, you will not believe your ears at times.
 Somehow Ariola holds it together like a ball of septic plasters, despite it looking on numerous occasions, as though the set is about to come crashing in.

-Despite the fact that Knock Knock is so crud, it gets by on no shortage of charm and Steinsiek’s extraordinary F/X. Y’all may remember that I appraised his stellar short film Clown recently and he was already squarely on my radar before working on crew for The Amazing Spiderman.
+Despite the fact that Knock Knock is pure crud, it gets by on no shortage of charm and Steinsiek’s extraordinary F/X. Y’all may remember that I appraised his stellar short film Clown recently and he was already squarely on my radar before working on crew for The Amazing Spiderman.
 After seeing what he is capable of here I am very much curious to see what direction his career takes.
 One thing is for sure, should he stick with make-up, there is a very bright future looming.
 Elsewhere, it’s hard to see where the £1.2m budget went and, considering The Sleeper came in at around $30k all in, it doesn’t show anything like the investment.
 All bones picked, the truth remains, Ariola’s film is a wonderful hark back to a forgotten era which is oodles of fun as long as you don’t go expecting anything ludicrous, like it actually not sucking.

 Crimson Quill’s Judgement: 6/10

 Grue Factor: 4/5